-The Pride Reading Program was developed for use at the Pride Learning Center and for in-home tutoring, particularly for teaching children who have difficulty learning to read.
+The Pride Reading Program was developed for use at the Pride Learning Center as well as for in-home tutoring, particularly for use with children who have difficulty learning to read.
 The programs's Orton-Gillingham-based methodology can just as well be used to teach all children to read.
-The Pride Reading Program now delivers the methodology for parents or tutors to use at home or at other sites.
+The Pride Reading Program now delivers the methodology for parents or tutors to use at home.
 The program uses a combination of online lessons and packages of student materials.
 There is no additional cost for student materials beyond the monthly subscription fee for access to the program.

 The Orton-Gillingham method teaches intensive phonics using multi-sensory approaches.
 It is highly structured and scripted.
 It teaches phonograms, sometimes even for words that are treated as sight words by other programs.
 In the Pride Reading Program there are three lessons for every skill: introduction, practice, and reinforcement.
 These three lessons for each skill are grouped together as a module.
 Students need to master each skill before moving on to the next module.
 Simple assessments that you can access free on Pride Reading’s website help you choose the correct level to begin.